DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/band-columns.md

 ## Appearance Customization

-The TableBandHeader plugin allows you to customize appearance of the header with bands.
+The TableBandHeader plugin allows you to customize the appearance of the header with bands.
 The following example demonstrates how to use the cellComponent and add icons to band cells:

 .embedded-demo({ "path": "grid-band-columns/customization", "showThemeSelector": true })